 - Thesis Title

 - 100 Word summary

 *Competitors use a single, static PowerPoint slide for their presentation.
 No slide transitions, animations or ‘movement’ of any description are permitted.
 No electronic media (e.g. sound or video files) are permitted either.
 The slide must be submitted by 24 August 2018.
 Download Slide template – format is onscreen show 4-3

 We will send you a confirmation email once we have processed your registration.

-- The winner of the Curtin Final will receive $1000 towards research expenses and the opportunity to compete in the Asia-Pacific Final at The University of Queensland, including travel, accommodation and registration expenses.
+- The winner of the Curtin Final will receive a $1000 bank account with UniBank.
+Curtin will also fund the winner to compete in the Asia-Pacific Final at the University of Queensland, including travel, accommodation and registration expenses.